ianj-als/pypeline/README.md

  2. Pipeline components, and
  3. Wires.

 A pipeline is a series of pipeline components that are, optionally, connected with wires.
-Pipeline components can be constructed with functions, or with a `subprocess.Popen` object; this enables pipelines to be built that call externally running programs.
-Currently, the protocol for communicating with subprocesses is via stdin and stdout.
-A single line is fed into the subprocess on stdin and it shall respond with a single line on it's stdout.
+Pipeline components are built from functions.

 Wires can be used to convert the output of one pipeline component into the input of the succeeding pipeline component.
 Wires can be constructed using a function or a dictionary.
 Assuming a pipeline component's output is a dictionary and the next component accepts, as input, a dictionary, a wire, constructed from a dictionary, maps values in the output dictionary into a dictionary which is to be used as an input.
 However, a wire constructed from a function can create arbitrary output to input mappings.